 SECTION 4: Quorum.
 40% of the members of the Executive Committee shall constitute a quorum for the transaction of business at a meeting of the Executive Committee.
 If less than a quorum is present at a meeting of the Executive Committee, a majority of the members present may adjourn the meeting.

 SECTION 5: Convention Meeting.
-A regular meeting of the Executive Committee shall be held without other notice than this bylaw immediately after, and at the same place as, the convention.
+A meeting of the Executive Committee may be held without other notice than this bylaw immediately after, and at the same place as, the County Party Reorganization Convention.